mimibhatt/Capstone_Project/README.md

 # Data
 The data set used is available [here](https://github.com/mimibhatt/Capstone_Project/tree/main/Data).
 It contains lending information for borrowers of different credit plans and whether the borrower paid or defaulted.\
 The original data set has 466285 rows and 75 columns.
-Using 5% of the data brought it down to 23314 rows and 75 columns.
+Due to computational challenges, using 5% of the original data to being with which is 23314 rows and 75 columns.
 After data cleansing and feature engineering, the final data set contained 11971 rows and 21 columns.

 # Workflow